wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--upgrade.md

 - [ ] Install new version.
 - [ ] Check_files.
-- [ ] Check that the databases are purged.
 - [ ] Check that the service are restarted.

 ## DEB (Linux)

 - [ ] Install new version.
 - [ ] Check_files.
-- [ ] Check that the databases are purged.
 - [ ] Check that the service are restarted.

 ## macOS